 [If this cycle goes on long enough, eventually the pancreas gets tired and can’t keep up with making enough insulin (and sometimes quits making insulin altogether), and then insulin must be taken orally and/or injected.]

 So the root problem with both Pre-Diabetes and Type 2 Diabetes (as well as with many other health issues) is Insulin Resistance, and restoring Insulin Sensitivity is the key to reversing these diseases and improving overall health.

 How to Restore Insulin Sensitivity

-A multi-pronged approach over the course of at least a few months is typically needed to restore insulin sensitivity:
+A multi-pronged approach over the course of 3-12 months is typically needed to restore insulin sensitivity:

 - Implementing a very low carb (aka VLC / HFLC / Ketogenic / Keto), nutrient dense diet, ideally under the careful guidance of a knowledgeable and experienced practitioner (such as Dr. Emily!)

 - The regular use of stress-reduction techniques such as acupuncture, meditation, yoga, play, etc., in part to help reduce the overproduction of cortisol, a stress hormone which raises blood sugar.

 - A customized herbal medicine and supplement regimen.